 - "The Medicare Appeals Process and Recoupment: the Provider's Dilemma," American Health Lawyers Association, Healthcare Liability & Litigation Practice Group Newsletter, 2008.

-- "HIPAA: The Latest and Greatest," co-presenter, Medical Device Action Alliance, An Affiliate of the Health Industry Council, 2008.
+- "HIPAA: The Latest and Greatest," Medical Device Action Alliance, An Affiliate of the Health Industry Council, 2008.

 - "Medicare Appeals - Part A and Part B Fee for Service," Dallas Bar Association, Health Law Section, 2008.

 - "HIPAA for Employers," Urban League of Greater Dallas and North Central Texas, 2008.

 - "ADA: Acquiring Disability Awareness...in our Healthcare Facilities," American Health Lawyers Association, In-House Counsel Section, 2006.

 - "The Indigent Health Care and Treatment Act," Dallas Bar Association, Health Law Section, 2006.

 - "National Provider Identifier Initiative," North Texas Healthcare Compliance Professionals Association, 2006.

 - "Physician Recruitment in the Post-Alvarado Environment," Dallas Bar Association, Health Law Section, 2004.